 Testing Decision Model

 When you design your decision model, you usually also create a set of test-cases in Excel (see Test.xls in samples).
 You can execute your decision models against these test-cases by a simple double-click on “run.bat“.
-Decision Manager will you execute your model and will produce a user-friendly protocol with the execution results.
+Decision Manager will execute your model and will produce a user-friendly protocol with the execution results.

 Along with the execution protocol, Decision Manager also produces the explanation reports in the folder “report” using a friendly HTML format.
 It shows all executed rules and values of the involved decision variables in the moment of execution.